BrewToolsDev/covidgrapher/README.md

 # covidgrapher
 A python cli tool for producing covid graph data.

-Pass -i for an interactive CLI
+Pass -i for an interactive CLI, -h for help

 ## Usage:
 ```